Libera-Chat/libera-chat.github.io/bylaws.md

 ## Board

-1. The board is responsible for managing the organisation’s member list, finances, and other assets in accordance with the will of the monthly general meetings.
+1. The board is responsible for managing the organisation's member list, finances, and other assets in accordance with the will of the monthly general meetings.
 The board should also ensure that the bylaws are followed.